vdbergh/vtjson/docs/source/usage.rst

       raise ValidationError(message)
   vtjson.vtjson.ValidationError: book['year'] (value:'1936') is not of type 'int'

-:py:func:`vtjson.safe_cast` functions exactly like `cast` except that it also verifies at run time that the given object matches the given schema.
+:py:func:`vtjson.safe_cast` functions exactly like ``cast`` except that it also verifies at run time that the given object matches the given schema.

 .. testcode::

    book2 = safe_cast(book_schema, good_book)
    book3 = safe_cast(book_schema, bad_book)

-The exception now looks a bit different.
+The exception thrown is similar.

 .. testoutput::